 If it’s to be, it’s up to you and me – Calvin Rolark Black – Newspaper Publisher, Social Activist How “empowered” are today’s generation’s Black Americans?
 Barack Obama’s election to the highest political office in the land in 2008 was a proud [...]

 Posted May 6, 2018 The National Urban League’s 2018 “State of Black America” report reveals that there is still some work to be done in the country’s technological sector.
 This year’s report uses its patented “Digital Inclusion Index” (pdf) to highlight [...]

 Those of you who are my age will remember the house parties in our parents’ basements with the blue and red lights.
 Whether boy or girl, although you were reluctant to ask or too shy to accept that slow dance with someone you considered special, when the [...]

-By Gary A. Johnson – Publisher, Black Men In America.com Updated January 1, 2018 (Originally posted on November 5, 2010).
-How black people spend their money has been a hotly debated topic not only on this site, but in our office, at social [...]
+By Gary A. Johnson – Publisher, Black Men In America.com Updated May 17, 2018 (Originally posted on November 5, 2010).
+How black people spend their money has been a hotly debated topic not only on this site, but in our office, at social events and [...]